 Most of us have smashed a finger or two while hammering, but a framing hammer with a waffle face can easily remove skin and cause a bad injury.
 For that reason, we recommend wearing a durable pair of work gloves at all times and taking advantage of the magnetic nail starter when possible.

 When choosing a framing hammer for your building projects, it’s going to be tough to beat our pick for the best overall.
 The Stanley 51-167 Claw Framing Hammer is a 22-ounce hammer with vibration control, a comfortable grip, and a magnetic nail start.
-It’s a pleasure to use and will last many years.
+It’s a pleasure to use, will last many years, and is our pick for the best framing hammer.
 Another smart choice is our pick for the best value.
 The Real Steel 0517 Ultra Framing Hammer features a one-piece design that will never come apart.
 It has a magnetic nail starter and a waffle face to make any job a little bit easier.
 It’s a little on the light side but is higher quality than many more expensive brands, including some on our list.